Hi Corbett Field: Future

 In 2007, the Rockies asked for a package of improvements to Hi Corbett potentially totaling $10–20 million under the threat of a possible move to Goodyear.
 In response, Pima County chartered a regional sports and tourism authority, funded by tourism and other taxes.

 Such authority was approved both by the Arizona Legislature and voters of the county.
 The departure of the Chicago White Sox from Kino Veterans Memorial Stadium, has forced team management to expedite plans for a future move, as the Rockies have stated that they need two other teams in order for Tucson to be a viable spring training town for them.

 The Rockies decided to move to the new Salt River Fields at Talking Stick in 2011 on tribal land owned by the Salt River Pima-Maricopa Indian Community near Scottsdale.
 The Arizona Diamondbacks share that facility.

 University of Arizona

 As noted above, in an effort to have its baseball program compete in the best possible facilities, in August 2011, the University of Arizona signed an agreement with the city of Tucson for Arizona baseball to play its home games at Hi Corbett for the 2012 season; the initial agreement was for five years with an option to renew the contract.
 The university has made several upgrades to the facility, where the Wildcats previously played selected games in the 1960s and '70s.
 Hi Corbett is located about 3 mi southeast of the university campus.

 In 2013, the Wildcats ranked 21st among Division I baseball programs in attendance, averaging 2,733 per home game.

 In March 2017, the university signed a new 25-year lease on Hi Corbett Field, taking over day-to-day management of the baseball stadium from the City of Tucson.

+In June 2024, Hi Corbett Field will host a college baseball regional, as the University of Arizona won the Pac-12 regular season and Pac-12 conference tournament.